There are more nursing schools in the Philippines than I could list even if I spent days doing the research.

 The first cost to consider is enrollment.
-The prices vary depending on site and how much of the school’s resources are dedicated to nursing students.
+The prices vary depending on where the school is located and how much of the school’s resources are dedicated to nursing students.

 Compared to the costs associated with nursing schools in the United States, the tuition fees and everything else you may have to pay for will amaze you.
 One semester in the United States will cost more than four years of college in the Philippines.

 I write from experience.
-I put my younger son through college at a nursing school in the Philippines and the most expensive semester was around 24,000 pesos (or around $575.00 in US dollars based on the foreign currency exchange rate back then).
+I put my younger son, Jon, through college at a nursing school in the Philippines and the most expensive semester was around 24,000 pesos (or around $575.00 in US dollars based on the foreign currency exchange rate back then).
 He graduated in 2011.

 This is a gotcha you can’t overlook.
 The nursing boards of each state have different, yet similar, requirements.
 The one requirement that’s the same regardless of the state is that the credits have to be converted by a recognized institution.
 Here’s four of them: